Chiropractic and Pregnancy: 5 big reasons to get adjusted when expecting

-Nothing has the capacity to change our lives like raising a child.
+Nothing changes our lives like giving birth and raising a child.
 It is an AMAZING process!
-There are so many factors that have to come together just right in order for an egg to even be fertilized.
-After that, it is estimated that about 50 percent, yes HALF, of all pregnancies are spontaneously aborted by the body before the mother even knows she is pregnant.
+There are so many things that have to come together just right in order for an egg to even be fertilized, and even then about half of all pregnancies are ‘spontaneously aborted’ before the mother even knows she is pregnant.
 So it’s only natural to want to do everything you can to have the best pregnancy possible.